Code-Institute-Submissions/dhruv2102-MS4_marResub/README.md

 Most of the code has been taken from Code Institute's Boutique Ado project walkthrough and adapted to requirements of this project

-The images have been taken from freepik, Buitwithscience website
+The images have been taken from freepik, [Buitwithscience](https://builtwithscience.com/) website

-The content has been taken from Builtwithscienceß
+The content has been taken from [Buitwithscience](https://builtwithscience.com/)